Learn How to Use Canva Templates to Create Gorgeous Social Media Graphics

 Tips on How to Set Yourself Apart

-So, now that we’ve talked about how and you need stunning social media graphics, the question is, what are some other ways I can set myself apart?
+So, now that we’ve talked about why you need stunning social media graphics, the question is, what are some other ways I can set myself apart?
 Here are some tips on how you can encourage engagement with your social media graphics and set yourself apart from everyone else.

 1. Create Interactive Content